Monaco: Motor racing

-ROKiT Venturi Racing is the only motor racing team based in the principality, headquartered in Fontvieille.
-The marque competes in Formula E and was one of the founding teams of the fully-electric championship.
-Managed by former racing drivers Susie Wolff (CEO) and Jérôme d'Ambrosio (Team Principal), the outfit holds 16 podiums in the series to date including five victories.
+Among motor racing teams, Maserati MSG Racing, formerly named ROKiT Venturi Racing from 2014 to 2022, is the only team based in the principality, headquartered in Fontvieille.
+The marque competes in Formula E and was one of its founding teams.
+The team is led by Co-Managing Partners Scott Swid and José M Aznar Botella, and Team Principal Cyril Blais.
+The outfit holds 21 podiums under the ROKiT Venturi Racing title, including 8 race wins, and to date has 6 podiums, including 2 race wins, in the series under the Maserati MSG Racing title.
 1997 Formula One World Champion Jacques Villeneuve and eleven-time Formula One race winner Felipe Massa have raced for the team previously.
-Ten-time Macau winner and 2021 vice World Champion Edoardo Mortara and Season 3 Formula E champion Lucas di Grassi currently race for the team.
+Jake Hughes and Season 8 Formula E champion Stoffel Vandoorne currently race for the team.